OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

 in Schenefeld near Hamburg (Germany), from Wednesday 20 - Friday 22 June 2018.
 We expect about 20 participants at this event.

 *!!
 Note that during Wednesday all days as well as The Thursday morning a professionnal videographer will be running 6 interviews or more if relevant.
 Viviane Pons will directly contact the participants likely to be required to share their points of views, insights (on ODK as a project, Jupyter, dissemiantion activities...).
-The content will eventually added on the next version of the website once the videographer is done editing everything.*
+The content will eventually be added on the next version of the website once the videographer is done editing everything.*

-# The 3-day workshop will be devoted to WP2 (dissemination) and WP1 (steering committee and preparation of deliverables), with a side-workshop about Jupyter activities
+# The 3-day long meeting will be devoted to WP2 (dissemination) and WP1 (steering committee and preparation of deliverables), with a side-workshop about Jupyter activities

 # Agenda